HcashOrg/Hx-Doc/docs/index.md

 ## What is HIOU

-All the crosschain assets will correspond to the assets on the HX chain after being deposited to the HX chain.We call that HIOU.On the HX chain, all transactions are done using HIOU and HX.
+All the cross-chain assets will correspond to the assets on the HX chain after being deposited to the HX chain.We call that HIOU.On the HX chain, all transactions are done using HIOU and HX.

 ---